Andrewfeng123/andrewfeng123.github.io/docs/_portfolio/cppnorth2025.md

 A reason this code is performant is that views are lazily evaluated.
 This means when you write `arr | std::views::filter(isEven) | std::views::take(3), print)`, essentially nothing is done.
 The result is computed on the go as you iterate over it!
 Moreover, no space is needed to store any intermediate results.

 When using the pipe syntax for views, the things in between bars are called _range adaptors_ (for example, `filter(isEven)` and `take(3)`); applying range adaptors to views result in views.
-A complete list of range adaptors provided by the standard library can be found on cppreference: https://en.cppreference.com/w/cpp/ranges.html#Range_adaptors.
+A complete list of range adaptors provided by the standard library can be found on [cppreference](https://en.cppreference.com/w/cpp/ranges.html#Range_adaptors).

-# C++ Contracts: A Meaningfully Viable Product & Should I Check for Null Here?
+## _C++ Contracts: A Meaningfully Viable Product_ by Andrei Zissu and _Should I Check for Null Here?_ by Tony Van Eerd

 These talks really resonated with me because I am a big fan of contracts in programming!
 When I program, I think about invariants, contracts, and guarantees...
 When I use an API, I'd like to know what a piece of code can guarantee if I use it correctly.
 Good news, in C++26, we get contracts!